 The first problem that confronts us is to identify the set of input values that are relevant to a particular execution point.
-Although one can say that all the inputs are related to each point of execution point, part of the inputs are much more closely related than others.
+Although one can say that all the inputs are related to each point of execution in general, we observe that given a particular execution point, part of the inputs are much more closely related than others.
 A more formal definition of "closely related" will be given in later discussion, but intuitive examples can be found in Figure 2.
 As we can see from this figure, the binary strings in the rectangles have one-one mappings to the values at line 494.
 The code excerpt clearly explains how the input values are propagated to line 4941.

 Next, let us formalize our definition of data lineage.
-The definition is based on the concept of data dependence in the field of program slicing [23].
+The definition is based on the concept of data dependence in the field of program slicing [25].
 Given a program execution E, s_i denotes the ith execution instance of a statement s.
 Note that a statement can be executed multiple times in one execution.